Today, I'm sharing how to make my all-time favorite cake: A classic opera cake.

 Chocolate Glaze

-Chocolate to draw on top (Optional)
+Chocolate to Draw on Top (Optional)

-📌 How To Make Opera Cake
+📌 7 Processes to Make Opera Cake

 - Make Biscuit Joconde sponge cake.